Scientific Name

 - This snake needs moderate humidity.

-- Always keep the vivarium at the level of humidity if you keep it as pet.
+- Always keep the vivarium at a level of humidity if you keep it as a pet.

-- Deep bowl of water needed for snake soaking and drinking.
+- A deep bowl of water is needed for the snake soaking and drinking.